tunasahinn/android_device_xiaomi_daisy/README.md

- Copyright (C) 2019 Potato Open Sauce Project
+ Copyright (C) 2019 Droid On Time ROM

   Device configuration for Xiaomi Mi A2 Lite
  =========================================